IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

     omero import --bulk idr0048-abdeladim-chroms/experimentA/idr0048-experimentA-bulk.yml --file /tmp/idr0048.log  --errs /tmp/idr0048.err

 The whole output will go into the ``idr0048.err`` file (even when no errors are detected).
 Depending on your ``filePaths.tsv`` file, the import command will create the datasets with files inside them or a new Project with Datasets and Images in them.
 You might need to log in to the WebUI and move the datasets into the right project.
-See [Editing in the Web UI](#editing-in-the-web-ui) for more information.

 To import Screens: